Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

 \subsection{Solution 1: Restrict the Target Population}

-As $E[Y^a | R=1, W=1]$ is not identifiable from the trial, we could revise the parameter of interest to be the average causal effect among \textit{only men} at the clinic, $\psi' = E[Y^1 - Y^0 | R=1,W=0]$.
+As $E[Y^a | S=1, W=1]$ is not identifiable from the trial, we could revise the parameter of interest to be the average causal effect among \textit{only men} at the clinic, $\psi' = E[Y^1 - Y^0 | S=1,W=0]$.
 Effectively, the original research question is modified by restricting the target population to regions where positivity is met.
 Identification of this revised parameter replaces \ref{exch1} and \ref{pos1} with

 Here, \ref{pos2} is not violated, so $\psi'$ is nonparametrically point identified.
-For consistent estimation, either g-computation or inverse probability weighting (IPW) estimators for transportability can be applied (see Appendix A) \cite{westreich_transportability_2017, dahabreh_extending_2020}.
+For consistent estimation, either g-computation or inverse probability weighting (IPW) estimators can be applied (see Appendix A) \cite{westreich_transportability_2017, dahabreh_extending_2020}.

-While $\psi'$ is nonparametrically identified, it is distinct from $\psi$.
+While $\psi'$ is identified, it is distinct from $\psi$.
 Specifically, this revised analysis no longer addresses the original research question as only a portion of the original target population is considered.
+If one (intentionally or mistakenly) assumes $\psi = \psi'$, then one implicitly assumes that men can directly stand-in for women and age distributions between populations do not differ by gender.
 Regardless, decisions regarding STI testing at the clinic must be made for women (i.e., avoidance of a decision is still a decision).
 The unwillingness to address the original question may lead the clinic to restrict e-STI testing offers to men.
 If e-STI testing is as or more effective in women than men, our analytical decision would then lead to a potential increase or perpetuation of inequalities in STI testing uptake by gender.
 Alternatively, if e-STI dissuades women but not men from completing STI tests, then adoption e-STI testing for all clinic patients could similarly result in inequalities.
-By restricting the target population, this analysis provides limited guidance on the policy the clinic should set.
+By restricting the target population, this analysis provides limited guidance for the clinic.